Trying to choose the best color combinations for your online banners can be a daunting task, given the crowded display advertising market.

 21. Primary colors: red, blue and yellow

 Blue, red, and yellow are all primary colors, which means that when combined they give birth to all the other colors of the color wheel.
 They are the main colors and the eye loves them.
-Using a white background and small patches of primary colors is visually relaxing.
-There are only a few brands out there that dare to use this minimalistic style and, the truth is, you can go for this kind of visual communication when you rely on your product’s intrinsic value.
+Using a white background and small patches of primary colors is visually relaxing and there are only a few brands out there that dare to use this minimalistic style and, the truth is, you can go for this kind of visual communication when you rely on your product’s intrinsic value.

 22. Mountain sky view: blue palette